mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Church of the Chosen Ones: This religion was established in the year 895 of the Imperial calendar and for a short period it was one of the largest and most infl uential religious movements in Vargr society.
 Although the religion is not as popular as it once was, most Vargr have heard of the Church of the Chosen Ones.

-The religion postulates that not only did the Ancients create the Vargr by genetically engineering Terran canines but that the Ancients continued to return to Lair to make improvements until they created the superior race that Vargr are today.
+The religion postulates that not only did the Ancients create the Vargr by genetically engineering [[Terra|Terran]] canines but that the Ancients continued to return to Lair to make improvements until they created the superior race that Vargr are today.
 To followers of the Church of the Chosen Ones, this also explains the existence of the other Vargr subspecies; they were simply mistakes abandoned by the Ancients.

 Congregations tend to live in their own communes and each commune has its own particular traditions, dress codes and practices such as wearing only white clothes, wearing an embroidered sash or adorning themselves with a particular marking or tattoo.